amitrub/Final-Project/tmp-client-maintenance-guide.md

 ### Expansion
 #### Reusable code
 First, let's start with the fact that we set ourselves an important principle - to use the "Common" and "lindsly-style-react" libraries as much as possible.
 Let's try to keep a uniform line in the project, both in terms of design and in terms of the visibility of the components - this will make our work easier, create a cleaner and more readable code - and help us expand easily in the future as well.

 #### Tasks feature - expansion example
 1. Assume we already did the Task feature expansion example on the server side. (:
 2. Assume we want to add "All tasks" page.
 3. Add new page to ../screens - let's call it "AllTasksPage.js"
 4. Add this new page to the homeStackNavigator.
 Follow the explantion on 'navigator' folder.
 5. Add new item to ../lindsly-style-react - let's call it "PreviewTaskItem.js".
 We can use the design for other item - and change it for our needs on tasks.
 6. Add onPress = () => {...} function, and a button, on (for example) our HomePage - that can navigate to our taskPage.
 Follow the explantion on 'navigator' folder.
 7. Add new url to ../common/global/url.js - the url we need to get all tasks for event manager for example. (use the api guide for that)
 8. Add file to ../common/api/ - let's call it TasksApi.js, with a Get function that uses the url we have just added on step 7.
 9. On the Task component ("TaskPage.js) we have added on step 3, add useEffect() function, on getData with the help og the api request we just added.
-	10. Keep going with that line, you
+10. Keep going with that line, you almost there.